Data-Sci-2025/Steam-Reviews-Analysis/data_processing/2-data-analysis.md

-Also please note that the numbers indicated here are not reflective of the actual number of reviews as shown on Steam (documented [here](https://github.com/Data-Sci-2025/Steam-Reviews-Analysis/blob/main/notes_and_info/0-gameinfo.csv)), and only reflect the total number of reviews in *this* data set, which has been adjusted above for the sake of comparison.
+Also please note that the numbers indicated here are not reflective of the actual number of reviews as shown on Steam (documented [here](https://github.com/Data-Sci-2025/Steam-Reviews-Analysis/blob/main/notes_and_info/0-gameinfo.csv)), and only reflect the total number of reviews in *this* data set.
+The script used to download would time out on some of the more reviewed games.

 Finally, I’ve mentioned before that it is the most positively reviewed games that had the most total reviews total, and that is *mostly* true.
+Resident Evil 6 is quite high in the total numbers of reviews per game, but is still in the Mixed reviews ranking, lots of opinionated people who can’t come to a consensus!
+Otherwise the top 10 in number of reviews are high in the Steam ranks.
+The least reviewed games are, of course, those in the plain Positive and Negative ranks, thanks to the limit in those categories being up to 50 reviews.

 Just to get a full scope of the scale (and why I split the data up like I did above) here are all the totals in comparison.